adnanbaysal/Silly-Worms-Game/README.md

 # Silly-Worms-Game
 A game of Silly Worms.
 Silly worms move down.
 You have to open a path for them.
+Try to collect gems on the way to gain more points.